 We may receive compensation when you click on links to products from our partners.

 - You’ve probably heard it said several times already.
 Maybe your parents or grandparents told you that the way you dress can cause people to perceive you in certain ways, right or wrong.
-It’s no different when you go on a job
+It’s no different when you go on a

 - This goes without saying.
-Arrive at the job
+Arrive at the

-interview15 minutes early.
+jobinterview 15 minutes early.
 You never know; you might need the extra time to find a parking spot.

 - Greet the interviewer with an authentic smile and a confident handshake.
 Look the person who is interviewing you in the eye when you meet her, but avoid staring.

 - As tempting as it might be to ask about a company’s time off and benefits policies (e.g. sick days, vacation days, retirement plans), avoid doing so.
 Keep in mind that your earliest questions may be perceived as topics you’re most concerned about when considering the

 jobinterviewer point out types of work experience you might be lacking for a particular job, share community projects, college laboratory assignments, internships, etc. you worked on that allowed you to gain this experience.

 jobinterviewer asks you about your retirement plans (a question that might be used to find out your age) let the interviewer know how much you are looking forward to working, including how much you enjoy completing projects aligned with the jobyou’re interviewing for.

-- Piggybacking on the previous tip, if a job
+- Piggybacking on the previous tip, if a

-interviewasks you about your plans to expand or grow your family (a question that might be used to find out whether or not you’re going to be taking maternity leave soon), again let the interviewer know how much you are looking forward to working the job.
+jobinterview asks you about your plans to expand or grow your family (a question that might be used to find out whether or not you’re going to be taking maternity leave soon), again let the interviewer know how much you are looking forward to working the job.
 For example, you might respond, “I’ve loved working in this field for years.
 When I was in college, I usually stayed at the lab until they turned the lights off.
 Fulfilling the requirements of your jobis more than work to me; it’s what I’m passionate about.
 Someday down the road, I might expand my family but even then, my lifelong passion will still be [whatever your career passions are].”

 job, or one that requires specific qualifications or skill sets, then it’s likely that a few technical questions will be thrown in there, especially if you are being interviewed by someone with skills in that area.
 If you’re in web design, you might want to get up to speed on the latest Angular Interview Questions or talk about previous projects in technical detail.
 You probably already know your stuff but being in an interview situation can often make your mind go blank.
 It never hurts to practice.

 - Remember to ask the interviewer two to three questions about the company (e.g. company culture, recent major business projects that were reported on in the news).
 Let the interviewer know that you studied the company and thoughtfully chose it as a future employer.

 - Should an interviewer ask you what you’re expected pay is, ask the interviewer how much the

 jobinterview so you won’t get interrupted.
 Wear business casual attire and speak clearly, as if you are connecting with the interviewer in person.
 This can help your professionalism to come across in your voice.

 - Before the end of the day, send the interviewer a brief “thank you” note.
 Include your name and contact information (e.g. telephone number, email address) at the bottom of the “thank you” note.